 The conversation at the dinner table was mostly local gossip; it seemed no one wanted to approach the subject of Stephen Maguire, least of all Mrs Jones.
 If his name were to be mentioned, she had already made up her mind, and it would not be of her doing.

-Charlotte had enjoyed hearing all about her old school friends, and the local individuals she had come to know so well throughout her childhood.
+Charlotte had enjoyed hearing all about her old school friends, and the local individuals she had known throughout her childhood.
 She had also avoided his name, and it had seemed the meal would be bought to a conclusion, without even touching the subject.

-Emily was fully aware they had acted with prudence, and was grateful for the respite, yet unfortunately made the mistake of comparing Steve with the exploits of a David Bates who had recently cheated on his wife, of sixteen years, with a Miss Susan Fraser.
+Emily was fully aware they had acted with prudence, and was grateful for the respite, yet unfortunately made the mistake of comparing Steve with the exploits of a David Bates who had recently cheated on his wife, of sixteen years a Miss Susan Fraser.

 At first, there was an unbearable silence.
 It seemed impenetrable but for the grace of Charlotte who was quick to reveal the character of her new boyfriend, and where he had taken her on their very first date, an ice skating rink.